-OAuth refresh strategies
+OAuth refresh strategies - Transfer

 Note: A user account can represent your own account or an account that belongs to a user of your application.
 Follow these strategies even if you’re only using OAuth in order to access your own account via the API.

 Important: We recommend securely storing access/refresh tokens in a database with the associated user account.

 There are two recommended strategies for managing short-lived access tokens.
 If your application relies heavily on calling the Dwolla API several times in a day, we recommend setting up a cron job to refresh authorization constantly during the day.
 However, if for example, your application only calls Dwolla’s API once a day or once a month, we recommend refreshing your token pair prior to making any API call.